 Users reported that USB 3.0 flash drives don’t give them the option to choose MBR or Legacy boot while choosing a boot device, but you can fix this problem by using a USB 2.0 flash drive instead.

-Fix – Windows cannot be installed to this disk.
-The computer hardware may not support booting
+Fourth case – The computer hardware may not support booting

 Solution 1 – Delete all partitions and convert your hard drive to GPT

 To fix this error you might have to delete all your partitions.
 This procedure will delete all your files, therefore we urge you to create a backup before you start.

 If your hard drive is larger than 2TB, you must convert it to GPT.
 To do that, use diskpart tool to clean your hard drive and then convert it to GPT.

 For more instructions on how to do that be sure to check some of the previous solutions.

 Solution 2 – Format your hard drive from Linux